 The Moneydance+ service does require a subscription, but it is an additional service that is purely optional.
 The subscription is necessary to cover our costs for connecting to the aggregator, Plaid.
 The previous online banking system in Moneydance will remain in place and free of charge for as long as there are banks with OFX servers to which Moneydance can connect.

 The fee schedule for Moneydance+ depends upon whether you’ve already got a Moneydance license.
 If you have a license for Moneydance 2022, then we plan to charge $2/month for the service.
 If you don’t already have a Moneydance license and would prefer to go subscription-only, you can do so for $5/month.
 Disclaimer: These prices are subject to change, but we don’t expect them to.
+Update: as of 2023-03-29 our subscription prices have increased a bit.

 The State of Online Banking